 Treatment is aimed at finding and treating the underlying cause of the vomiting.
 In addition, supportive care such as fluids to treat dehydration and correct electrolyte imbalances will be provided.

-Pancreatitis – Finding and treating the underlying cause (where possible).
-Painkillers, anti-nausea medication, and supportive care.
+Pancreatitis: Find and treat the underlying cause (where possible).
+Painkillers, anti-nausea medication and supportive care.

 Hyperthyroidism: Radioactive iodine to destroy the tumour, prescription diet or surgery to remove the tumour.